ChrisBayer42/prexsyn/docs/index.md

 /// caption
 ///

-We provide a quick demo of chemical space projection using PrexSyn.
+We provide a quick demo of chemical space projection.
 You can find the instructions [here](getting-started/examples.md).

 ### Molecular Sampling

+Given an oracle function (e.g. docking score, predicted bioactivity, etc.), PrexSyn can sample synthesizable molecules to maximize the oracle score.
+It starts with a random set of molecules and iteratively refines the property query to generate better molecules.

 ![Molecular Sampling](imgs/sampling-1.png){: width="350" }
 /// caption
 ///

+PrexSyn achieves higher sampling efficiency on the GuacaMol molecular optimization benchmark even compared to synthesis-agnostic baselines.

 ![Molecular Sampling Performance](imgs/sampling-compare.png)

+You can find a quick demo of molecular sampling [here](getting-started/examples.md).

 ## Resources